meg768/twitter-display/README.md

 from August 23, 2014 and it all worked.
 Make sure to remove the LOGI-bone when doing this and connect to DC power.
 Otherwise it will fail.

-Download the image 'logibone_r1_ubuntu_v4.img' and create an SD card with this image.
+Download the image 'logi_ubuntu-14.04-console-armhf-2014-08-13.img' and create an SD card with this image.
 This is where I found it http://valentfx.com/doc/logi-image/logibone as of 2014-11-20.

-Edit the uEnv.txt on the BOOT partition.
+The SD card now contains two partitions.
+On the BOOT partion there is a file named bbb-uEnv.txt.
+Rename this to uEnv.txt Edit the uEnv.txt on the BOOT partition.
+Also, edit the file and insert this as the first line.

+	optargs=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONE-EMMC-2G,BB-BONELT-HDMIN,BB-BONE-LOGIBONE

 	Change this:
 		optargs=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONE-EMMC-2G

 	to this:
-		optargs=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONE-EMMC-2G,BB-BONELT-HDMIN,BB-BONE-LOGIBONE

 Find the IP-address of the Beaglebone.
 Try out "LanScan" on the App-Store, it is free.
 In this README, it is